oguzozgen/Page-Align-Center-ChromeExt/README.md

 Making websites configurable center.
 Websites can be saved with keywords around the URL.
-Extension will be working at background while surfing for selected websites.
+Extension will be working at background while surfing for selected/saved websites.

 ![Center With Sliding](https://media.giphy.com/media/gFo5g1FoIbg21U7VcG/giphy.gif)